bagusino/OnTime/README.md

 # OnTime
-Personal implementation of a tool to track inverted time in a project
+Personal implementation of a tool to track invested time